oxheadalpha/smart-contracts/single_asset/README.md

 ### Cryptographic Libraries For Pytezos

-Pytezos can be installed as `tezos_mac_tests` module dependency, but it requires to install several cryptographic packages first.
+Pytezos can be installed as `tezos_fa2_single_tests` module dependency, but it requires to install several cryptographic packages first.

 See [Pytezos requirements](https://github.com/baking-bad/pytezos#requirements).